archteuthida/threa_wiki/posts/Lore/Ages and Key Events/Origin of the World.md

 However, now that the gods existed, they had use for mortal souls after their death.
 Each god or group of gods had a motivation to channel these souls from [[Threa]] to their own ends.

 ##### Early Mortal Life
 The [[Thrae]] gods were bound by the world and acted only according to their natures.
 To exist harmoniously with them required a restricted lifestyle, that respected the natural order.
 Attempts at  growing civilizations that unbalanced this order brought mortals into conflict with the [[Thrae]], for which they had little ability to counteract.
 Thus the [[Thrae]] gods were seen by many mortals as harsh and unforgiving gods.

 Some other occult gods, dwelling in the shadows of [[Thrae]] or in the [[Echo Realm]] below, offered tempting bargains to mortals, but the price was always high.
-Still, early mortals were able to multiply and form communities, kingdoms, even empires.
+Still, early mortals were able to spread and form communities, kingdoms, and even empires.

-#### The First Portentous Event
-[[Issinia Slowly Unweaves in Silence]] confronted Diadem, not content with her lot of being the [[Eldorim]] of destruction.
-When she was unable to change her fate, she used her power to destroy them, shattering the [[Eldorim]] and with them the lands above and below.
-The fragments of Diadem were flung through the universe, spreading destruction in its wake.
-When they landed on [[Threa]], they shattered the lands, creating great fissures filled with what would be known as [[The Pale]].
-This first [[Portentous Events|Event]] would come to be known as [[Shardfall]].
-The [[Hallowed]] would begin to appear soon after.
-However this was not [[Issinia Slowly Unweaves in Silence]]‘s destined destruction, and the universe lived on.

-With Diadem gone, the other [[Eldorim]] were unshackled from their control and order, and begun to pursue their own goals for the universe, including influence on [[Threa]].

 #### The Arrival of the Atra, the Sun, and the Moon
-After [[Shardfall]], [[Exalted Volition]] commanded [[Ashilem]] and his children, the [[Atreans]], to go to [[Threa]] and carry out their will.
+After a time, the spread of mortals on [[Threa]] did not go unnoticed. [[Ashilem]] and his children, the [[Atreans]], traveled to the world with the intent of ruling over mortal kind.

 When they arrived on [[Threa]], they began converting mortals to their worship, offering great boons and magic in exchange for offerings and devotion.
-This exchange was eagerly accepted by most mortals, with the promise of better lives under more forgiving gods than the [[Thrae]], and safer than the occult gods.
+This exchange was eagerly accepted by most mortals, with the promise of better lives under more forgiving gods than the [[Thrae]], and safer than the [[Whispered Ones]].

-When the [[Atreans|Atrean]] gods were born of a great flame in the far realms, [[Volar]].
-They brought this flame with them when they arrived on [[Threa]], and installed it in the sky as the Sun which bears the same name.
+The [[Atreans|Atrean]] gods were born of a great flame in the far realms, [[Volar]].
+They brought this flame with them when they arrived on [[Threa]], and installed it in the sky as the sun, which bears the same name.
 This sun obscured the light of [[The Stars]], lessening their influence over the lands.
-In retaliation, [[The Stars]] sent the moon, a celestial object filled with power, to destroy the sun.
-Instead, the [[Atreans]] set the sun to flee the moon, and thus the cycle of days and nights begun.
+In retaliation, [[The Stars]] sent the moon, a celestial object filled with power, to destroy the sun. [[Volar]] fled the moon which could not catch it, and thus the cycle of days and nights begun.
 It is said if the Moon ever catches the sun it will be annihilated, and the strength of Star-driven fate will return in full force to [[Threa]].

 ##### The War of Thrae and Atreans
-The [[Thrae]] were outraged by this invasion of new gods and their influence in allowing mortals to change the lands.
+The [[Thrae]] were outraged by this invasion of new gods and their influence.
 Furthermore, their conversion of mortals to their worship decreased souls to offer to [[Threa]].
-They went to war against the Atrean gods.
+They went to war against the [[Atreans|Atrean]] gods.

 Mortal folk now had to make a choice of which gods they would follow, [[Thrae]], [[Atreans]], or neither, though most choose one side or the other.
-It was not uniform amongst any ancestry as well—there were clans, tribes, and kingdoms of nearly every ancestry that aligned with both sides.
+It was not uniform amongst any ancestry as well—there were clans, tribes, and kingdoms of nearly every ancestry that aligned with one side or the other.

 With the [[Atreans|Atrean]] arrival began 1st Recorded Era, and the second age, the [[1st Era]].